Who is a Producer?

 What do the regulations mean for you?

-- You must join Repak ELT
+- You must join and report to Repak ELT.

 - You must register and report to the PRL and may avail of the opportunity to opt in to share your data securely and confidentially with Repak ELT.